Chulalongkorn: Conflict with French Indochina

 In 1863, King Norodom of Cambodia was forced to put his country under French protection.
 The cession of Cambodia was officially formulated in 1867.
-However, Inner Cambodia (as called in Siam) consisting of Battambang, Siam Nakhon, and Srisopon, remained a Siamese possession.
+However, Inner Cambodia (as called in Siam) consisting of Battambang, Siem Reap, and Srisopon, remained a Siamese possession.
 This was the first of many territorial cessions.

-In 1887, French Indochina was formed from Vietnam and Cambodia.
+In 1887, French Indochina was formed from Vietnamese and Cambodian lands.
 In 1888, French troops invaded northern Laos to subjugate the Heo insurgents.
 However, the French troops never left, and the French demanded more Laotian lands.
 In 1893 Auguste Pavie, the French vice-consul of Luang Prabang, requested the cession of all Laotian lands east of the Mekong River.
-Siam resented the demand, leading to the Franco–Siamese War of 1893.
+Siam resented the demand, leading to the Franco-Siamese crisis of 1893.

 The French gunboat Le Lutin entered the Chao Phraya and anchored near the French consulate ready to attack.
 Fighting was observed in Laos.
 Inconstant and Comete were attacked in Chao Phraya, and the French sent an ultimatum: an indemnity of three million francs, as well as the cession of and withdrawal from Laos.
 Siam did not accept the ultimatum.
 French troops then blockaded the Gulf of Siam and occupied Chantaburi and Trat.
 Chulalongkorn sent Rolin-Jacquemyns to negotiate.
 The issue was eventually settled with the cession of Laos in 1893, but the French troops in Chantaburi and Trat refused to leave.

 The cession of vast Laotian lands had a major impact on Chulalongkorn's spirit.
-Prince Vajirunhis died in 1894.
-Prince Vajiravudh was created crown prince to replace him.
+Prince Vajirunhis died in January 1895.
+Prince Vajiravudh was made crown prince to replace him.
 Chulalongkorn realised the importance of maintaining the navy and established the Royal Thai Naval Academy in 1898.

 Despite Siamese concessions, French armies continued the occupation of Chantaburi and Trat for another 10 years.
-An agreement was reached in 1903 that French troops would leave Chantaburi but hold the coast land from Trat to Koh Kong.
+An agreement was reached in 1904 that French troops would leave Chantaburi but hold the coast land from Trat to Koh Kong.
 In 1906, the final agreement was reached.
 Trat was returned to Siam but the French kept Koh Kong and received Inner Cambodia.

 Seeing the seriousness of foreign affairs, Chulalongkorn visited Europe in 1897.
 He was the first Siamese monarch to do so, and he desired European recognition of Siam as a fully independent power.
 He appointed his queen, Saovabha Phongsri, as regent in Siam during his travel to Europe.
 During a visit to Spain and Portugal, on 26 October, he condemned and ordered his servant to be executed for a breach of etiquette committed in Lisbon, according to the telegram news from Saragossa.